lmProgramming/project-iot-auction/backend/README.md

-# backend
+# Backend

-## how to run mosquitto
+## How to run Mosquitto

-if mosquitto is not running, backend will work, but no mqtt api calls will work
+If Mosquitto is not running, the backend will work, but no MQTT API calls will work.

-if on linux:
+### On Linux:

 ```sh
 sudo systemctl start mosquitto
 ```

-on windows (administrator):
+### On Windows (Administrator):

 ```sh
 net start mosquitto
 ```

-## how to run
+## How to run

-make sure you are in this directory in terminal (project-iot-auction/backend)
+Make sure you are in this directory in terminal (`project-iot-auction/backend`).

-for first time:
+### For the first time

 ```sh
 python manage.py migrate
 ```

-to run:
+### To run

 ```sh
 python manage.py runserver
 ```

-## contributing
+## Contributing

-JavaScript/TypeScript should be in static/{js or ts}/ directory would be nice to use TypeScript and run in this directory
+JavaScript/TypeScript should be in the `static/{js, ts}/` directory.
+It would be nice to use TypeScript and run in this directory:

 ```sh
 tsc
 ```

-frontend is in HTML and should be in templates/ directory CSS should be in static/ directory I think
+The frontend is in HTML and should be in the `templates/` directory.
+CSS should be in the `static/css` directory.